 Lily C.A.T.
 (1987)

 Alien meets The Thing.
 A really simple sell to this 80s anime.
 An utter classic for the anime horror genre.
 Like a majority of anime’s of the time, the character arcs are a little to be desired, but we are not here for that.
 While this is an Alien meets The Thing film, it is able to be its own entity and that is what is so enjoyable about the film.
 A great film that could have been something truly special if more thought had been given to its characters.

 Old favourite to this series Mario Bava returns with Lisa and the Devil (not to be confused with the US cut titled The House of Exorcism).
 With Bava of course it was a guarantee that the film would look hauntingly beautiful.
 The added production and craft that was put into the film is there to see and it is gorgeous.
 Telly Savalas is perhaps a little too campy, but luckily his performance doesn’t overly affect the entire piece.
 A masterful piece of horror cinema by one of its true legends.

-I understand there has been some films missed here, though for the life of me, I cannot think of them.
-Let me know below if we have had a glaring omission and we will endeavor to look back when this series is over and add in the ones we missed!
+I understand there have been some films missed here, though, for the life of me, I cannot think of them.
+Let me know below if we have had a glaring omission and we will endeavour to look back when this series is over and add in the ones we missed!